OfficeDev/Office-IT-Pro-Deployment-Scripts/CopyOfficePolicies/README.md

 Before running the script, you will need at least the following configuration:

-1. A domain controller managing the Group Policies
+1. A domain controller managing the Group Policies.
-2. SourceVersion Administrative templates installed
+2. SourceVersion Administrative templates installed.
 3. Group Policies from the SourceTarget version deployed.
-3. TargetVersion Administrative templates installed
+3. TargetVersion Administrative templates installed.

 ###**Test the script**